Moving sum procedure for multiple change point detection in large factor models: Theoretical properties

 } \end{enumerate} \end{thm}

-The limiting law in Theorem~\ref{thm:null} is analogous to those derived in \citet{huvskova2001permutation} and \citet{kirch}, modulo the fact that here, we deal with $d$-variate vectors and therefore the function $b_{d}(\cdot )$ depends on $d$.
-In contrast with a ``standard'' multivariate time series application, however, in our result, the cross-sectional dimension $N$ also plays a role through the definition of $\zeta$ in~\eqref{eq:zeta}.
+The limiting law in Theorem~\ref{thm:null} is analogous to those derived in \citet{huvskova2001permutation} and \citet{kirch}, modulo the fact that here, we deal with $d$-variate vectors and therefore the function $b_d(\cdot)$ depends on $d$.
+In contrast with a ``standard'' multivariate time series application, however, in our result, the cross-sectional dimension $N$ also plays a role through the definition of $\zeta$ in~\eqref{eq:zeta}, which enters in the condition~\eqref{b-mosum} made on the bandwidth~$\gamma$.
 As a by-product, we establish the SIP of the process $\mathsf{Vech}( \widehat{\mathbf{g}}_{t} \widehat{\mathbf{g}}_{t}^{\top})$ after an appropriate centering (see Lemma~\ref{bound} in Appendix~\ref{sec:prem:proofs}), which proves crucial in deriving the asymptotic null distribution in~\eqref{eq:null}.

 Based on this limiting law of the maximally selected MOSUM process, we reject $\mathcal{H}_{0}:\,R=0$ at the significance level $\alpha \in (0,1)$, if